varghatbn/JAVA-Snarks-Hunter-MiniGame/README.md

 # JAVA-Snarks-Hunter-MiniGame
     snarks hunter is a simple miniGame written in Java in which the user can hunt objects hidden in bushes.
-    To familiarize with Object Oriented programming.
+    Was developed to practice with Object Oriented programming.

 ## Verison
     1.5.0